pdoyle5000/full-stack-similarity-search/README.md

 ### CIFAR-10 Stack:  The autoencoder.

-The idea of this resuable stack depends on the ability to turn data into a vector that responds to a distance metric.
+The idea of this reusable stack depends on the ability to turn data into a vector that responds to a distance metric.
-If you are not famailiar with variational autoencoders you can read about them [here](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73).
+If you are not familiar with variational autoencoders you can read about them [here](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73).
-Since CIFAR-10 is an image corpus, an autoendocer that utilizes convolutional layers makes sense.
+Since CIFAR-10 is an image corpus, an autoencoder that utilizes convolutional layers makes sense.
 The amount of layers and the size of the encoder output vector are things that should be tweaked in accordance with your data.
 What constitutes as "different" depends on the business need and the type of data itself.
 Is "different" a car vs a can of beer?
 "Different" may be a bone-break vs healthy or a noise artifact.